-Daily scooping is recommended, it takes all of 2 minutes with a common kitchen sieve, a kitty litter box scoop or a mulch/compost rake and a small piece of hardware cloth zip-tied to it.
+Daily scooping is recommended, it takes all of 2 minutes with a common kitchen sieve, a kitty litter box scoop or a mulch/compost rake with hardware cloth zip-tied to it.

 The hardware cloth should be the smallest mesh available, this 1/2" wire was too large.

 The run is not completely enclosed and as such, rain does get the sand wet from time-to-time.
 When that happens, I either use a shovel to turn it or roto-tiller to freshen it up.
 Since it dries up so quickly, once turned, it will break up nicely.
-Approximately once a year, or if the sand begins to smell, I sprinkle Sweet PDZ (aka: Healthy World Pet Deod.) in the run and turn it in with the roto-tiller.
+If the sand begins to smell, I sprinkle Sweet PDZ (aka: Healthy World Pet Deod.) in the run and turn it in with the roto-tiller.
 For much more information on the benefits of Sweet PDZ in the coop and run, visit THIS article.

 References and further reading: